amozalev/asyncio-yandex-timetables-crawling/README.md

 # asyncio_yandex_timetables_crawling

 This is the example of asyncio, aiohttp and aiopg usage for Yandex Schedule crawling and parsing.
-Aim is to search detailed information about all routes departing from or arriving to certain stations for some dates range.
+Aim is to search detailed information about all routes departing from or arriving to arbitrary stations for some dates range.
 ## Requirements
 The application requires Python 3.6+ and requirements.txt includes all other required packages.
 ## Yandex Schedule API